Mark your calendar! 2-5 September 2025 - Engelberg, Switzerland

 Munther A. Dahleh received his Ph.D. from Rice University in 1987 in Electrical and Computer Engineering.
 Since then, he has been with the Department of Electrical Engineering and Computer Science (EECS), MIT, where he is now the William A. Coolidge Professor of EECS.
 He is also a faculty affiliate of the Sloan School of Management.
 He is the founding director of the MIT Institute for Data, Systems, and Society (IDSS).
 He serves on multiple advisory boards including AI advisory board for Samsung and Ikigai.
 His research program at MIT focuses on Decisions under uncertainty, which spans a wide range of domains.
 He is a leader in online education focusing on data science and AI.
 He is the author of the recent book: Data, Systems, and Society: Harnessing AI for Societal Good, Cambridge University Press, April 2025.

 Maryam Fazel is the Moorthy Family Professor of Electrical and Computer Engineering at the University of Washington, with adjunct appointments in Computer Science and Engineering, Mathematics, and Statistics.
-Maryam received her MS and PhD from Stanford University, her BS from Sharif University of Technology in Iran, and was a postdoctoral scholar at Caltech before joining UW.
+Her current research is in Optimization in Machine Learning, Deep Learning Theory, and Learning and Control.
+Maryam received her PhD from Stanford University, her BS from Sharif University of Technology in Iran, and was a postdoctoral scholar at Caltech before joining UW.
 She is a recipient of the NSF Career Award, UWEE Outstanding Teaching Award, a UAI conference Best Student Paper Award with her student.
-She directs the Institute for Foundations of Data Science (IFDS), a multi-site NSF TRIPODS Institute.
-She serves on the Editorial board of the MOS-SIAM Book Series on Optimization, and as an Acting Editor of the Journal of Machine Learning Research.
-Her current research interests are in the area of optimization in machine learning and control.
+She is the lead PI of the Institute for Foundations of Data Science (IFDS), a multi-site NSF TRIPODS Institute.

 Ernst Fehr has been Professor of Microeconomics and Experimental Economics at the University of Zürich since 1994.
 He served as director of the Institute for Empirical Research in Economics and chairman of the Department of Economics at the University of Zurich.
 He currently serves as director of the UBS International Center of Economics in Society.
 He has been a Global Distinguished Professor at New York University since 2011 and was an affiliated faculty member of the Department of Economics at the Massachusetts Institute of Technology from 2003 to 2011.
 He is a former president of the Economic Science Association and of the European Economic Association, an honorary member of the American Academy of Arts and Sciences, and John Kenneth Galbraith Fellow of the American Academy of Political and Social Sciences.
 He was recipient of the Marcel Benoist Prize in 2008 and the Gottlieb Duttweiler Prize in 2013.
 Ernst Fehr was born in Hard (Vorarlberg, Austria) in 1956.
 He studied Economics at the University of Vienna, where he later earned his doctorate and completed his habilitation.
 Ernst Fehr has numerous publications in international top journals including Science, Nature, Neuron, Quarterly Journal of Economics, American Economic Review, Econometrica, Journal of Political Economy, and Psychological Science.
 His research focuses on the proximate patterns and the evolutionary origins of human altruism and the interplay between social preferences, social norms and strategic interactions.
 He has conducted extensive research on the impact of social preferences on competition, cooperation and on the psychological foundations of incentives.
 More recently he has worked on the role of bounded rationality in strategic interactions and on the neurobiological foundations of social and economic behavior.
 Fehr’s work is characterized by the combination of game theoretic tools with experimental methods and the use of insights from economics, social psychology, sociology, biology and neuroscience for a better understanding of human social behavior.